bowdoin-algorithms-f23/bowdoin-algorithms-f23.github.io/lectures.md

-### Week 4: Heapsort and Quicksort
+### Week 4: Quicksort and Heapsort
 _September 18-22_

-This week we introduce more sorting algorithms: Heapsort, Quicksort, and it's randomized version, Randomized-Quicksort.
+This week we introduce more sorting algorithms: Heapsort, Quicksort and  Randomized-Quicksort.
 Randomized-Quicksort is considered the most efficient general-purpose sort in practice.

 __Objectives:__
+* Understand Lomuto partition, Quicksort, Randomized-Quicksort and analysis
-* Understand  how the binary heap is defined and the operations supported  (deleteMin, insert, heapify, buildheap) along with their analysis
+* Understand  how the binary heap is defined and the operations supported  (deleteMin, insert, heapify, buildheap) along with  analysis
 * Understand how Heapsort works in place
 * Be able to use the heap as a tool to solve new problems
-* Understand Quicksort, Randomized-Quicksort and the analyzis

 __Resources:__